A viewpoint by Srushhti Trivedi, Healthcare Consultant at Amaris Consulting.

 A sea of opportunities

-In recent years, there has been a remarkable proliferation of innovative digital resources designed for the assessment, support, prevention, and treatment of mental health issues.
+In recent years, there has been a remarkable proliferation of innovative digital resources designed for the assessment, support, prevention, and treatment of mental illness.
 The digital landscape now boasts an extensive array of more than 10,000 mental health applications, with nearly 100 new digital mental health startups entering the scene each year.

 Some of these applications employ built-in sensors for behavioral monitoring, capable of tracking user’s behavior patterns and detecting anomalies that could signify the need for timely intervention.
 Meanwhile, stand-alone programs are tailored for cognitive enhancement, improving memory, and thinking skills, as well as fostering connections with healthcare professionals.